Idaho’s largest school district will launch its remote learning program in two weeks.

 Current COVID-19 Cases

-As of Oct.
-28, the state and its health districts are reporting 61,945 confirmed or probable cases of coronavirus, and 599 deaths from COVID-19.
-The state says 378,214 Idahoans have been tested for coronavirus.
+As of Jan.
+21, the state and its health districts report 157,745 confirmed or probable cases of coronavirus, and 1,635 COVID-19 deaths.
+A total of 942,272 tests have been performed statewide.
+Since December, 64,590 Idahoans have received a coronavirus vaccine, and 13,093 have received two doses.
 Hover over each county for local numbers.